metaplex-foundation/developer-hub/src/pages/core-candy-machine/sugar/commands/verify.md

 description: verify command.
 ---

-The `verify` command checks that all items in your cache file have been successfully written on-chain:
+The `verify` command checks that all items in your cache file have been successfully written onchain:

 ```
 sugar verify